The Seven Benefits of Consuming Papaya Seeds

 Eat papaya seeds in moderation

 Papaya seeds and their extracts contain nutrients that help promote health.
 In general, you can eat them in their natural form, but don’t exceed their intake because it can be counterproductive.
-So, eat between 7 and 10 seeds and you’ll have no problem.
+So, eat between seven and 10 seeds to lessen its potential toxicity.